 The story.

 1888 - the Industrial Revolution is in full swing.
 Chemnitz, the so-called Manchester of Saxony, quickly develops into one of the most important hubs in Europe for the textile industry and mechanical engineering.
 The exchange of ideas brings about numerous innovations and start-ups.
 It was precisely at this time that Karl Robert Wagner, a trained locksmith, founded his Rowac hardware factory.
-With foresight, he succeeds in taking a bold step with the world's first steel stool, which becomes a success.
+With foresight, he succeeds in taking a bold step with the world's first riveted furniture made of lightweight steel.
 It became an icon among the Rowac products and made its way into the workshops and classrooms of the Bauhaus in Weimar, Dessau and Berlin.

 A group of Bauhaus students and teachers sitting on Rowac schemel - 1923, Weimar Germany